wrapperband/FTCMiningTools/sgminer/sgminer-linux-install.md

 cd ~/sgminer
 rm *.bin
 autoreconf -i -f   &&  CFLAGS="-O2 -Wall -march=native -std=gnu99" ./configure && make && ./sgminer.sh

+**#10.
+Further Ubutu updates policy :**
+You can do any updates , but makes sure to hold back any to over ride our special SMD fglrx driver install.

+**#11.
+Sgminer configuration file set-up**
 The configuration file sgminer.conf is stored in the .sgminer hidden directory.
 Use Ctr-H in Gnome / Nautilus or Alt . in KDE / Dolphin, to show the hidden directories in the home directories.

 I have experimented and read about xIntensity, it made no difference to adjust that from 3 for neoscrypt.
 It gave exactly the same results with raw intensity of 5690.